Incident Leads to Heightened Concern About White Sharks in California

 According to the Global Shark Attack File conducted by Dr. Ralph Collier of the Shark Research Institute, the last fatality in California occurred in 2012 on surfer Francisco Javier Solario Jr. at Surf Beach near Point Concepcion.
 That fatality followed another 2 years earlier experienced by a white shark on 19 year-old body boarder Lucas Ransom, also at Surf Beach.
 Prior to that, the last recorded fatality was triathlete Dave Martin, killed while swimming off Solana Beach, San Diego in 2008.

-The last serious incident with a white shark and a human occurred in 2018.
+Previous to that, the last serious incident with a white shark and a human occurred in 2018.
 Thirteen year old Keane Webre- Hayes was bit by an 11 foot white shark while diving for lobster off Encinitas, San Diego.
 Keane was released by the shark and rescued, and resumed his ocean activities less than a year later.
-Two other anomalous incidents occurred with a sub-adult white sharks biting Triathlete Maria Korcemaros while swimming off Corona del Mar Beach in 2016, the first recorded in Orange County.
+Two other anomalous incidents occurred with a sub-adult white sharks biting Triathlete Maria Korcmaros while swimming off Corona del Mar Beach in 2016, the first recorded in Orange County.
 A year later the second event in Orange County occurred while Leanne Ericson was body boarding off San Onofre Beach in 2017.
 Both women survived and recovered with serious injuries.
 Together with Keane and marathon swimmer Steven Robles (bitten off Manhattan Beach in 2016), all have joined in support of shark conservation.
 Hosted by Orange County Register journalist and shark writer Laylan Connelly, the four held a reunion in 2019.

 Professor Chris Lowe of California State University Long Beach has specialized in studying the white shark population in Southern California and Mexico.
 Dr. Lowe’s Shark Lab and Stanford Biologists from the Tagging of Pelagic Predators (TOPP) have documented the recovery and movements of these sharks in the Northeast Pacific.
 White sharks are birthed, or “pupped” in the summer months off Southern California and Baja.
 These juveniles and young of year sharks frequent warmer shallow waters off the waters between San Diego and Santa Barbara counties and feed on sting rays and other fish.